andreasmuelder/statecharts.online/index.md

 ---
 schema_parent_type: WebSite
+title: The Complete Guide to State Machines and Statecharts
+description: Master state machines and statecharts with practical examples, implementation strategies, and real-world design patterns.
+Learn from basics to advanced concepts.
+keywords: state machine, statechart, software development, programming tutorial, design patterns
 ---
-Welcome to *The Pragmatic Guide to State Machines*!
-This guide will take you from the basics of state machines to advanced modeling techniques.
+Welcome to *The Complete Guide to State Machines and Statecharts*!
+This comprehensive tutorial will take you from the fundamentals of state machine programming to advanced statechart modeling techniques used in professional software development.

 ## About This Guide